CoinPayments Review

-CoinPayments is the oldest surviving multi-crypto payment gateway, running since 2013 with support for 2,200+ cryptocurrencies in its wallet and 175+ for payment processing.
-250,000+ merchants across 190+ countries.
+CoinPayments is the oldest surviving multi-crypto payment gateway, running since 2013, though the May 2025 platform revamp cut the supported list from thousands of assets to the 40+ coins it publishes today.
+250,000+ merchants claimed across 190+ countries.
 Fees start at 0.5% for coins, 1% for stablecoins and tokens.
 Instant settlement in crypto.
 No minimum volume, no contracts, no setup fees.
-The appeal is simple: if you want to accept every obscure altcoin alongside Bitcoin and Ethereum, nobody else comes close on coin count.
+The appeal used to be simple, unmatched altcoin breadth; after the revamp that argument belongs to NOWPayments at 350+, and what is left here is longevity and zero barriers to entry.
 But there are serious red flags.
 Owners Jason Butcher and Alex Alexandrov have documented ties to the $4 billion OneCoin Ponzi scheme, and the CFTC found $147M in laundered funds routed through the platform via Control Finance.
 Website traffic dropped significantly over the past year.
-A new platform launched in May 2025 with faster verification, the company re-entered the US market in November 2025, and Ali Rafi was appointed CEO in mid-2025.
+A new platform launched in May 2025 with faster verification, the company re-entered the US market in November 2025, and Ali Rafi was appointed CEO in June 2025.
 But the underlying trust issues remain.

 Quick Info